Neuro-Optometrist in Mumbai

 Binocular Vision & Diplopia Assessment

-Visual Processing & Perceptual Evaluation
+Visual Processing Assessment & Rehabilitation Planning

-Based on assessment findings, a structured rehabilitation plan is designed - combining prism correction for diplopia, oculomotor therapy, visual field rehabilitation where indicated, and perceptual training.
-All delivered via telehealth for Mumbai patients with a written progress record throughout.
+Assessment of visual attention, spatial processing, and figure-ground discrimination - higher-level functions disrupted after TBI and stroke.
+Based on all findings, a structured rehabilitation plan is designed: prism correction for diplopia, oculomotor therapy, visual field rehabilitation, and perceptual training, all delivered via telehealth for Mumbai patients.

 Neuro-Optometry FAQ - Mumbai Patients